avinash-chouhan/seg-mentor/README.md

 and with better accuracy.
 <br>However, understanding is still lacking, (even as the researchers do take care to perform ablation studies on their brand new nets), e.g.
  - ***What's the influence of the base Feature Extractor (FE)?
-   To which extent the relative classification performance of per-trained (.e.g ImageNet) FE is a predictor of the relative accuracy of a segmentation net using it, per same meta-architecture?
+   To which extent the relative classification performance of pre-trained (.e.g ImageNet) FE is a predictor of the relative accuracy of a segmentation net using it, per same meta-architecture?
    What will be a good predictor?
 Can one design a FE specifically for downstream segmentation usage?***
  - ***Do specific FEs play better with specific training hyperparams, or specific decode-path enhancements?***